-- Discover what the earth is made from - rocks and minerals: including igneous, sedimentary and metamorphic rocks.
+- Discover more about the rocks and minerals that make up the Earth, including igneous, sedimentary and metamorphic rocks.

 - Develop fundamental practical skills to support laboratory experiments and geological fieldwork in the UK and overseas.

-- Learn about real life geology contexts: Geohazards and petroleum geology and how fossils can tell us the story of life on earth.
+- Learn about real life geological contexts such as geohazards and petroleum geology, and how fossils can tell us the story of life on Earth.

-- Analyse engineering and environmental geology by looking at buildings in earthquake zones and challenges of construction on unstable landslide zones.
+- Analyse engineering and environmental geology by looking at buildings in earthquake zones and evaluating the challenges of building in unstable landslide zones.

-- Understand how the challenges facing us in the 21st century such as water supply and energy resources can be helped with expertise from earth scientists.
+- Understand how the challenges facing us in the 21st Century, such as diminishing water supplies and energy resources, can be tackled using the expertise of Earth scientists.